idia-astro/school-intro/README.md

 <img src="media/cell_execution.png" width=70%>

-When you run a cell an indicator number will appear on the left of the cell, where the order of the numbers indicates the order inwhich the cells were executed.
+When you run a cell an indicator number will appear on the left of the cell, where the order of the numbers indicates the order in which the cells were executed.

 You can edit and interact with the cells using the mouse or keyboard.